-- 2019 landings were about double 2018 landings and similar to 2017.
-Landings have generally been variable and well below the quota in recent years. - Butterfish just had a management track assessment update, which concluded biomass has been trending down but the stock is not overfished nor experiencing overfishing.
+- 2020 landings, revenues, and average price for butterfish were down in 2020 compared to 2019.
+Landings have generally been variable and well below the quota in recent years. - Butterfish's last management track assessment update (2019 data) concluded biomass has been trending down but the stock is not overfished nor experiencing overfishing.
 Recruitment is variable but has been trending lower since 1999.
-Spawning stock biomass (SSB) in 2019 was estimated to be 69% of the target. - Considerable variability is expected in abundance, availability, and landings.
+Spawning stock biomass (SSB) in 2019 was estimated to be 69% of the target.
+A research track assessment is ongoing if approved via peer review, any new assessment methods would be incorporated into a management track assessment update in 2022 for 2023-2024 quotas. - Considerable variability is expected in abundance, availability, and landings.